openlayers/openlayers/test/readme.md

-Tip for TDD'ers: to make PhantomJS run the test suite continuously each time a spec file is changed you can use nosier (http://pypi.python.org/pypi/nosier) and do `nosier -p test/spec "make test"`.
+Tip for TDD'ers: to make PhantomJS run the test suite continuously each time a spec file is changed you can use nosier (http://pypi.python.org/pypi/nosier) and do `nosier -p test -p src "make test"`.